irmakguzey/RobotinoDriver/README.md

 # robotino_driver

-Driver Script for three omni wheeled robot, Robotino
+A ROS driver for three omni-wheeled robot, named Robotino.
+This script supposed to take a Twist message and move the robot according to incoming message.